 It would be strange if such a number of marked and peculiar characteristics could be applicable to more than one individual, or if such an individual could be so obscure as not to be immediately recognised.
 He must be sought among the greatest of the earth; he must be the foremost of his day, the observed of all observers; he must fill the highest throne and rule the mightiest empire.
-His period, too, is fixed: it is in the last days of the Jewish polity, close upon the final catastrophe.
-The mystery stands revealed even by its own self-solution.
-This portentous wild beast, this potentate of the world, this plenipotentiary of Satan, can be no other than the master of the world, the Emperor of Rome, 'the man of sin,'---NERO the character of Nero.

-Let us now see how the particulars of the description agree with
+His period, too, is fixed: it is in the last days of half.)
+Postponing for the moment the consideration This portentous wild beast, this potentate of the world, this plenipotentiary of Satan, can be no other than the master of the world, the Emperor of Rome, 'the man of sin,'---NERO Let us now see how the particulars of the description agree with the character of Nero.